 In May of 2007, Andrea Kremer, one of the most accomplished sports journalists on television, joined HBO?s Real Sports with Bryant Gumbel.
 Kremer, who the Los Angeles Times has called ?the best TV interviewer in the business of covering the NFL,? has contributed a host of compelling profiles and features since joining the Emmy Award-winning program.

-Among the most memorable interviews since has done at HBO are compelling one-on-ones with Pete Carroll, Lane Kiffin, Barret Robbins, DeMaurice Smith, Bill Parcells, Phil Jackson and Joakim Noah.
+Among the most memorable interviews she has done at HBO are compelling one-on-ones with Urban Meyer, Jim Harbaugh, Pete Carroll, Lane Kiffin, Barret Robbins, Rex Ryan, DeMaurice Smith, Bill Parcells, Phil Jackson, Joakim Noah, Bruce Arians and Robert Kraft.
 In March of 2011 she was the correspondent for the college football special report on Real Sports that made national headlines with its in-depth reporting.
-And in the summer of 2011 landed a revealing interview with the NFL's Harbaugh brothers - Jim and John.
+And in the summer of 2011 landed a revealing and poignant interview with the NFL?s Harbaugh brothers ?
+Jim and John.

 TV Guide said Kremer is "among TV's best sports correspondents of either sex," and her work is "distinguished by her eagerness to calmly ask tough questions and her refusal to pursue the same old story."

 Before joining NBC, The Emmy Award-winning Kremer was ESPN's Los Angeles-based correspondent.